 Can you hang multiple pieces in a gallery wall arrangement?

 Yes.
-In fact, we prefer it.
+We prefer it actually.
 Gallery walls are installed piece by piece with careful attention to spacing and alignment.
-It takes longer, but the result is professional — everything level, everything properly spaced, everything secure.
+It takes longer but the result is professional.
+Everything level, everything properly spaced, everything secure.
 We'll template the entire arrangement on paper first so you see exactly how it'll look before we touch the walls.

 Why The Toolbox Pro Gets Art Hanging Right